rahulsolanki001/vector-lens/README.md

 make build-ui       # build the React UI into vara/server/static/
 ```

 The React UI lives in `ui/`.
-Built assets are copied into `vara/server/static/`
-and bundled into the Python wheel for single-binary distribution.
+Built assets are copied into `vara/server/static/` and bundled into the Python wheel for single-command distribution (`vara serve`).